 The main role of a home companion is to help a person to maintain their independence and quality of life.
 Elderly people can often be lonely, so hiring a companion can help to avoid this.

 However, it is important to remember that a home companion is not a nurse or carer – duties associated with these professions often require specialist training and experience, which your home companion may not be qualified for or happy to do.
 These duties are discussed in more detail below and if you think you need someone who is able to do these things then in this case it may be best to look for a home carer instead.
 A home companion is ideal for someone who just needs company and an extra pair of hands, not the type of professional care that a carer or nurse would provide.

 There are certain activities that a companion should not help with – these may include:

 - Help with mobility (getting out of bed, moving from a wheelchair to a car) – a person should be specially trained in manual handling in order to assist with these duties

 - Assistance with incontinence/ using the toilet

 - Administering medication

 All of the above duties require special training and should not be done by a home companion.
 If you require assistance with any of these things, a home carer may be more suited to your needs.

-A companion may be someone to go to the cinema or theatre with, or out for dinner or to a museum.
-Or they may be someone who visits you at home to have a cup of tea and play a game of cards.
-They could assist you with your laundry, or talk your dog for a walk if you are no longer able to do so.
-There are many things that a companion can help with and they can be a great benefit to your life.
+A companion may be someone to go to the cinema or theatre with.
+Or out for dinner or to a museum.
+Or they simply may be someone who visits you at home to have a cup of tea and play a game of cards.
+They could assist you with your laundry.
+Or take your dog for a walk if you are no longer able to do so.
+There are many things that a companion can help with.
+And they can be a great benefit to your life!

-So whether it be picking up your prescriptions, assisting you with your shopping, or just having a cup of tea and a chat – if you are looking to hire a home companion, we’d love to hear from you.
-You can drop us a line or give us a call and we’d be happy to chat through our specific process and how we can best help you hire a home companion
+So whether it be picking up your prescriptions, assisting you with your shopping.
+Or just having a cup of tea and a chat.
+If you are looking to hire a home companion, we’d love to hear from you.
+You can drop us a line or give us a call .
+We’d be happy to chat through our specific process and how we can best help you hire a home companion